What Should You Do to Earn Respect as a Manager?

 Be as Transparent as Possible

-A new manager can naturally raise doubts and concerns among team members due to their unknown ideas, approach, and methods.
+A new manager can naturally raise doubts and concerns among team members due to unknown ideas, approaches, and methods.
 Instead of leaving them to make their own inferences, make your goals and methods as clear as possible.

 Do this even if your company is going through a transition period that causes anxiety among employees.
 Strive to be the first person they turn to when a problem arises.
 Show that you are serious and willing to find solutions to problems.